HOW AMERICAN AMBULANCE STARTED

 Ron’s dream has grown over the years to a fleet of over 50 vehicles including our new state of the art Sprinters.
 It also includes top of the line technology in the field and within its office operations including dispatch and billing.

 This visionary instituted rigorous standards of excellence which are benchmarks not only here at American but within EMS itself.
-As a testimony to this, American still employs a number of staff that signed on to be part of Ron’s quest in the 70’s and we currently employ just over 200 dedicated team members.
+As a testimony to this, American still employs numerous team members that signed on to be part of Ron’s quest in the 70’s and we currently employ just over 200 dedicated team members.

 American Ambulance Service, Inc. continues to find new and innovative ways to serve our community and advance Ron’s dream.